Thieaudio Monarch MK3 VS ThieAudio Prestige LTD

 IEM Comparison: Expert & Community Scores Side-by-Side

 Thieaudio Monarch MK3 and ThieAudio Prestige LTD use 2DD+6BA+2EST and 1DD+4BA+4EST driver setups respectively.
-Thieaudio Monarch MK3 costs $1,000 while ThieAudio Prestige LTD costs $1,300.
-ThieAudio Prestige LTD is $300 more expensive.
-ThieAudio Prestige LTD holds a slight 0.2-point edge in reviewer scores (8.1 vs 8.3).
+Thieaudio Monarch MK3 costs $1,000 while ThieAudio Prestige LTD costs $1,299.
+ThieAudio Prestige LTD is $299 more expensive.
+Both score 8.2 from reviewers.
 Thieaudio Monarch MK3 carries a user score of 6.8.
-Thieaudio Monarch MK3 has significantly better dynamics with a 1.1-point edge and Thieaudio Monarch MK3 has slightly better details with a 0.4-point edge.
+ThieAudio Prestige LTD has slightly better mids with a 0.3-point edge, ThieAudio Prestige LTD has slightly better treble with a 0.3-point edge, Thieaudio Monarch MK3 has slightly better dynamics with a 0.4-point edge, ThieAudio Prestige LTD has slightly better soundstage with a 0.3-point edge and ThieAudio Prestige LTD has better imaging with a 0.5-point edge.

 Insights